15 Top-Rated Cheap Places to Visit in Europe

 Whether you picnic on the grass or waste away the hours at an outdoor terrace, make sure to save time to climb the Giralda bell tower for an amazing view.
-It's one of the best things to do in Seville.
+It's one of the top attractions in Seville.

 7. Warsaw, Poland

 The best time to visit Warsaw is during the spring and summer, unless you don't mind battling freezing temperatures in the Polish capital.
 While visiting in winter is your cheapest bet for booking airfare and accommodations, it may well be so cold, you won't fully appreciate the town's many offerings.

 Frequent fliers rave about Warsaw thanks to its fascinating and vibrant society, which marries the ancient with the revolutionary.
 After the city's demise during World War II, the Old Town was reconfigured, but its heartbeat was maintained – as you walk through Market Square, keep an eye out for heart shapes, a common graffiti element used by taggers.